Cora Health vs Henry Meds: the short answer

 - A Cora Health provider (Wasef Health, PC) reviews and determines clinical appropriateness

-- If approved, the prescription is sent to VialsRx for compounding and shipping with free expedited delivery
+- If approved, the prescription is sent to one of Cora's 503A pharmacy partners (Hallandale Pharmacy or VialsRx) for compounding and shipping with free expedited delivery

 - In most cases, the current dose continues without re-titration — but this is a provider determination; do not change doses without provider guidance